Preparing for Your Tattoo

 Hair removal

-• If you plan to shave, do it carefully without nicking the skin.
+If you plan to shave, do so carefully without nicking the skin.

-• If you’re not confident, it’s better to arrive unshaved—we can prep the area safely.
+If unsure, arrive unshaved—I will prep the area safely.

 No sunburn